 Stationary, extras and comfort items

 Have some fun with the above!
 Also use sites like Redbubble to create some fun point of sale material or as a giveaway.
 If you find yourself at a large event, think about something people can collect that promotes your book and makes it memorable long after the event has finished up.
 Presentation Matters You don’t need a flashy setup, but your table should look welcoming, tidy, and easy to browse.
 Books should stand up, not lie flat.
 Use boxes or risers to add height.
 Pricing should be clear.
 If you’ve had a great review or endorsement, consider framing a pull quote to add interest.
 Even if someone isn’t ready to buy, offer a takeaway flyer or bookmark.
 That simple exchange might lead to a sale later or a new newsletter subscriber.
 Creating Real Reader Connections The real power of direct selling is in the connection.
 You don’t need to be pushy — just present.
 A warm greeting, a quick explanation of what your book is about, or a moment of shared enthusiasm can spark interest.
 Some people will linger and chat.
 Others will circle back later.
 Be approachable, not scripted.
 Invite people to join your mailing list or follow you on social media.
 Be open to personalising their copy.
 Ask what brought them to the event.
 These moments are what make a reader remember you — and they often lead to meaningful word-of-mouth sales.
 If you're speaking at the event, tell people where they can find you afterwards.
 Many of your best customers will approach you post-talk, when the topic is fresh in their minds and they feel personally connected.
 Quick Tip for Industry Events If you're at a networking or industry-focused event rather than a traditional sales opportunity, bring a notebook (or use your phone’s notes app) to jot down action points, connections, or marketing ideas.
 Whether it's follow-up names, sales leads, or a reminder to try a new setup idea — write it down while it's fresh.
 The best insights often come when you least expect them.
 Final Thoughts When someone asks, “Can I buy your book?”, you want to be able to say “Absolutely.”
 Having your own version of the conference box means you’re not only prepared — you’re professional, calm, and ready to connect.
 In-person selling isn’t just about moving books.
 It’s about visibility, building trust, and turning browsers into buyers and readers into advocates.
 With a little preparation and the right tools, you can make the most of every opportunity that comes your way.
 If the above post has been helpful, feel free to comment and share your thoughts.
+Why Publicity Isn’t the Only Question Distributors Should Be Asking |

 | The book is available as a paperback and ebook.
 Ask for it at your local bookshop or library, or order it online. | Mastering Hard Conversations |